Evolutionary-Intelligence/DistributedEvolutionaryComputation/README.md

 ## A (Relatively Big) Family of [Evolutionary Algorithms (EAs)](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md)

 In this review, we consider a *relatively big* family of evolutionary algorithms (and also several closely related techniques, e.g., *random search* and *simulated annealing*), as presented below.
-Since here we focus primarily on their parallel/distributed versions and variants, we also provide a [ reference list](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md) for their original/seminal/landmark/survey/review papers, in order to help better understand them (especially for newcomers).
+Since here we focus primarily on their parallel/distributed versions and variants, we also provide a [ reference list](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md) for their original / seminal / landmark / survey / review papers, in order to help better understand them (especially for newcomers).

 * Four Conventional EAs